borntofrappe/game-development/Practice/Minigames Box/README.md

 ```

 The movement of the circle is then modified through the `setLinearVelocity` function, to have the shape follow the direction instructed by the arrow keys.

-## Resources

-- [Love2D physics](https://love2d.org/wiki/love.physics).
-The wiki describes in detail how the module works.

-- [Box2D Physics](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy4FyZtCHsZc_K0BrXzxfE).
-The playlist from [TheCodingTrain Youtube channel](https://www.youtube.com/c/TheCodingTrain) illustrates the ideas reproduced in the folder.
-It provides more of inspiration than actual code, as the physics engine is introduced in the context of Processing (java).